metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 This instruction creates new accounts without needing to fetch the rent exemption.
 This instruction uses the `Rent` sysvar on the program to compute the rent exemption from the provided `space` attribute.
 It then does a CPI call to the SPL System program to create an account with the computed rent.

 The advantage is that clients using this instruction no longer need the extra HTTP request that fetches the rent exemption from the RPC node.
-The inconvenient is that, because we are doing a CPI call, the maximum size account that can be create using this instruction is 10KB, as opposed to 10MB when using the SPL System program directly.
+The inconvenience is that, because we are doing a CPI call, the maximum size account that can be created using this instruction is 10KB, as opposed to 10MB when using the SPL System program directly.

 {% dialect-switcher title="Create account with rent" %}
 {% dialect title="JavaScript" id="js" %}